Product Design

 Besides the general usability issues that our own product team found to be problematic, we identified how our users customized and interacted with the product based on their utilization of the app in their websites.
 The next step was speaking to these same users and collecting app reviews:

-Based off of data collected from BI and user talks, the main points I defined were:
+Based off of data collected from BI and user talks, the main pain points I defined were:

 UI Improvements - Stage Design System integration